asyrjasalo/RESTinstance/README.rst

     Documentation   The test data can be read from files, strings or dicts.
     ...
 The validation keywords correspond to the JSON types.
     ...
 They take in either a plain text path or a JSONPath.
     ...
-Optionally type specific JSONSchema validations can be used.
+Optionally type specific JSON Schema validations can be used.
     ...
 You can optionally check for constant JSON values too.
     ...
 Every request creates an instance.
 Can be output as JSON.
     ...
 The validations are effective for the last created instance.